nvaccess/audioScreen/readme.md

 ## Pitch Stereo Grey mode

 In this mode, AudioScreen represents the image under your finger as multiple tones that vary in pitch, volume and stereo position.
 The idea is based on the vOICe visual-to-auditory mapping system by Peter Meijor. (www.seeingwithsound.com) audio Screen strives to provide roughly the same information your finger would for tactile diagrams.
-You can tell when your finger moves over a line, both horizontally and vertically.
+You can tell when your finger or mouse moves over a line, both horizontally and vertically.
 For example if your finger crosses a horizontal line as it moves down the screen, you can hear the line move up over your finger.
 If your finger crosses a vertical line as you move across the screen from left to right, you will hear the line move across your finger from right to left.
-If you leave your finger stationary at a point on the screen for more than half a second, audioScreen will start sweeping the  audio from left to right, isolating single columns of pixels, providing much more extreme detail of the image to help with detecting patterns etc.
+If you leave your finger or mouse stationary at a point on the screen for more than half a second, audioScreen will start sweeping the  audio from left to right, isolating single columns of pixels, providing much more extreme detail of the image to help with detecting patterns etc.

+In NVDA 2016.1 or later, If you place more than one finger on the screen at a time, audioScreen will sweep over the image bounded by all your fingers.
+For example, placing one finger at the top left of a large image, and one fingr at the bottom right, audioScreen will sweep over the entire image.

+A part from receiving feedback from touch input or a mouse, you can also instruct audioScreen to sweep over an entire image or control, via its play navigator object command.
+This will perform multiple vOICe-style sweeps over NVDA's current navigator object.

 ## HSV Color mode

 In this mode, AudioScreen will convey the color (specifically hue, saturation and brightness) of the image under your finger.